 Zorá String Quartet members hold graduate degrees in performance and chamber music from the Jacobs School of Music in Indiana University and were part of the Jacobs School of Music’s prestigious Chamber Music Performer’s Diploma from 2014-16.
 Some of their most influential mentors include the Pacifica Quartet, Atar Arad, Kevork Mardirossian, Eric Kim, and Grigory Kalinovsky.

 Zorá String Quartet aspire to educate individual students, serve as a mentor for collegiate-level string quartets of Indiana University, and initiate active outreach projects in Bloomington to introduce new audiences to chamber music.
 Part of the non-profit organization, Zorá String Quartet has worked with Reimagining Opera For Kids (ROK) and performs in the Wylie House Museum, Waldron Arts Center, and the Art Museum of IU Bloomington to bridge the gap better with the local community.
-In 2017, through Curtis Institute of Music's Community Artist Program (CAP), the Zorá started a string quartet program at the Vare-Washington School, a K-8 school in South Philadelphia.
+In 2017, through Curtis Institute of Music's Community Artist Program (CAP), the Zorá collaborated with the music teacher at the Vare-Washington School, a K-8 school in South Philadelphia, to create a string quartet program.

 Zorá String Quartet is currently the Graduate Quartet in Residence at the Curtis Institute of Music, where they work closely with Shmuel Ashkenasi, Arnold Steinhardt, Pamela Frank, Steven Tenenbom, Peter Wiley and Mia Chung.